 India is a diverse nation with 28 States, eight Union Territories, and dozens of major languages and cultural groups.
 This diversity gives rise to a variety of business customs.
 One factor common among them all is the importance of personal relationships.
 Building a strong personal reputation, establishing rapport, and cultivating goodwill are essential to establishing contacts and strengthening relationships in India.

 In India, meeting times and schedules may not be followed as strictly as in the United States.
 It is not uncommon in India for people to arrive late, and last-minute cancellations for business events and meetings are possible.
-When arranging itineraries in India it is important to build flexibility into your plans.
+When arranging itineraries in India, it is important to build flexibility into your plans.

 The business card ritual is not as formal in India as in other countries, though it is essential to carry a supply of presentable business cards.
 When offering your card, both hands should be used.
 Receive cards with your right hand.
-Cards in English are acceptable; it is not necessary to print business cards in local languages.
+Cards in English are acceptable and it is not necessary to print business cards in local languages.